dusty-nv/jetson-containers/packages/llm/ollama/README.md

 Run the local Ollama server instance as a daemon in the background:

 ```
-jetson-containers run -d -p 11434:11434 --name ollama $(autotag ollama)
+jetson-containers run --detach --name ollama $(autotag ollama)
 ```

-* ollama stores models in `/usr/share/ollama/.ollama/models` by default.
-Create a symlink on the host to sync containers to any binaries run straight from the console

-- Ensure the folder doesn't exist, if it does move its content first then remove the folder
+Ollama stores models in `/usr/share/ollama/.ollama/models` by default.
+Create a symlink on the host to sync containers to any binaries run straight from the console.
+Ensure the folder doesn't exist, and if it does move its content first then remove the folder:

 ```
-sudo mv /usr/share/ollama/.ollama/* /PATH/TO/jetson-containers/data/models/ollama
+sudo mv /usr/share/ollama/.ollama/* $(jetson-containers data)/models/ollama
 sudo rm -r /usr/share/ollama/.ollama
-sudo ln -s /PATH/TO/jetson-containers/data/models/ollama /usr/share/ollama/.ollama
+sudo ln -s $(jetson-containers data)/models/ollama /usr/share/ollama/.ollama
 ```

 ## Ollama Client